 Bridge End Garden

 Please note the Maze, Visitor Centre and Toilets are currently closed due to social distancing restrictions.
-The walled garden is open 10am-3pm Monday-Friday only.
+The walled garden is open 8am-4pm Monday-Thursday, 8am-midday on Fridays.

 About the Garden